-The Academic Advisor is responsible for working with the traditional undergraduate students at Columbia International University throughout their educational journey.
+The Academic Advisor is responsible for working with the graduate students at Columbia International University throughout their educational journey.
 The advisor helps students to successfully complete their degree program by making sure that they are meeting all the necessary graduation requirements in a timely manner.

 - Advise students regarding degree completion requirements and University policies through email and phone communication.